ob7/gns3-nixos-appliance/README.md

 ## Sample `server.nix` Configuration

 Below is an example configuration file, `server.nix`, for creating the VM.
 It includes settings for network tools, shell aliases, and a systemd service to set the hostname dynamically from the GNS3 instance name.
-Reference server.nix, pc.nix, etc directly in this repo for most up to date code.
+<sub>Reference server.nix, pc.nix, etc directly in this repo for most up to date code.</sub>

 ```nix
 { config